General information about REDO logs

 Redo logs : Redo logs are special files in the Oracle database that ensure that all changes made by a session are logged in case a failure occurs between the time the changes are made and the time they are written to the data files.
 Therefore, redo logs are the backbone of the recovery process .

 Oracle organizes its redo log files into log groups, and you must have at least two different redo log groups and at least one member each.
 You will need at least two groups because when one redo log is archived, the log writer process must be able to continue writing to the active redo log.

 Although an Oracle database will work reasonably well with only one member per redo log group, Oracle strongly recommends multiplexing online redo logs.
 Multiplexing simply means that more than one member must be maintained in each of the redo log groups.
-All members of such a group are identical - the multiplexing is designed to protect against the loss of one of the copies of the log file.
+All members of such a group are identical - multiplexing is designed to protect against the loss of one of the copies of the log file.
 When multiplexing online redo logs, the log writer process writes in parallel to all files in the group.

-file size REDO is selected based on the intensity of data writing to the database, the number of groups and the speed of the disk subsystem.
+The file size REDO is selected based on the intensity of data writing to the database, the number of groups and the speed of the disk subsystem.

 The CerebroSQL program provides a complete set of tools for quickly assessing the correctness of the selected log parameters, their number, size, and also allows you to manage them through a simple interface.

-Estimating the size of files in a group:
+Estimated size of files in a group: